makinuk/makinuk.github.io/_posts/2017/2017-08-23-centos-firewall.md

 title: "Centos Firewall Configurations"
 published: true
 date: 2017-08-23 16:00:00
-categories: [Centos7]
+categories: [Robocopy]
 excerpt: |
         The easiest method is to add the services or ports you need to the zones you are using.
-Again, you can get a list of the available services with the
+Again you can get a list of the available services with the

-        or instance, if we are running a web server serving conventional HTTP traffic, we can allow this traffic for interfaces in our "public" zone for this session by typing.
+        For instance, if we are running a web server serving conventional HTTP traffic, we can allow this traffic for interfaces in our public zone for this session by typing.
 ---

 # Centos Firewall
-## Services
+### Services

 ### Adding a Service to specific Zones